-For information on how to remint the certificate, see Reminting Server Certificates in the ZENworks 11 SP4 SSL Management Reference.
+For information on Reminting Certificates, see Reminting Server Certificates in the ZENworks SSL Management Reference.

 Remote Management Authentication

 ZENworks uses TightVNC as its remote management platform.
 However, Novell has provided additional authentication and encryption capabilities to improve the standard security of TightVNC.
 The encryption is performed by Novell's TLS encryption add-on, which ensures that the remote management session data itself is secured using the TLS platform.